- College Leadership

 - Damage to or falsely using fire alarms and/or fire extinguishers.

 - Creating an intentional obstruction that unreasonably interferes with freedom of movement, either pedestrian or vehicular.
 This includes, but is not limited to leading or inciting to disrupt college activities.
-Failure to comply with the lawful directives of College employees acting within the scope of their duties, including those directives issued by a College administrator to ensure the safety and well-being of others

 - Violations of college policies, protocols, procedures or signage.